King Salman Bin Abdulaziz Royal Natural Reserve

 The reserve is distinguished by its pristine nature, clean air, geographical and heritage diversity, and rare antiquities, some of which date back to 8000 BC, such as the area of Jubbah and Kilwa.

-On November 22, 2022 King Salman Bin Abdulaziz Royal Reserve has been officially added to the World Database on Protected Areas (WDPA).
+On November 22, 2022 King Salman Bin Abdulaziz Royal Reserve was officially added to the World Database on Protected Areas (WDPA).

 King Salman Royal Natural Reserve Development Authority

 King Salman Bin Abdulaziz Royal Reserve Development Authority was established by Cabinet Resolution No. (437) on February 25, 2020, which includes approval of the organizational arrangements of the Royal Reserves Council and the Royal Reserves Development Authority.
 In addition to the inclusion of the three protected areas (Al-Khanfa, Al-Tubaiq and Hurra Al-Hurra) and the areas between and adjacent to them into a royal reserve (King Salman Bin Abdulaziz Royal Reserve), whose board of directors is chaired by Prince Abdulaziz Bin Saud Bin Nayef Bin Abdulaziz.

 Borders

 The reserve is bordered with Sakaka governorate and Domat al-Jandal in the eastern, Tabuk to the west, Tayma to the southwest, Hail to the southeast, and the Jordanian border to the north.
 The reserve is located within four administrative regions, which are Al-Jawf region, Hail region, Tabuk region, and the northern border.
 Several governorates and villages are located within the reserve borders, the most prominent of which are: Al-Qurayyat and Tabarjal in Al-Jawf region, and Tarif in the northern border region.